 How Do Small Business Grants Work?

-Small business grants are obtained through a competitive application process and only issued if your business meets the qualifications and fulfills all the requirements.
-The greatest appeal of grants is that business owners do not need to pay small business grants back to the funding source.
+The grants are obtained through a competitive application process and only issued if your business meets the qualifications and fulfills all the requirements.
+The greatest appeal of grants is that business owners do not need to pay back to the funding source.
 However, there are typically stipulations that designate how you spend the money within your business.

 For example, if your grant is to fund technological research, you cannot use the grant money to supplement payroll or any other business expenses.
 Otherwise, the provider may require you to pay back the full amount of the grant.